USS Agawam (1863): Capture of the Chesapeake by Southern agents

 On 9 December 1863, some three months before Agawam was placed in full commission, Southern agents and sympathizers had boarded the steam packet Chesapeake at New York City under the guise of being passengers bound for Portland, Maine.

 Shortly after midnight on the 7th, when the liner had reached a point some 20 mi north of the tip of Cape Cod, these men revealed their formerly concealed side arms and took over the ship, killing her second engineer.
 From there, they took the ship to Canadian waters in the hope that their daring act would provoke Union warships into violating British neutrality and thereby embroil the United States in a war with England.

 When word of Chesapeake's capture reached Portland, the deputy collector of customs at that port wired Rear Admiral Francis Gregory, the supervisor of construction of all Union warships then being built in private shipyards, informing him of the loss and requesting permission to arm, man, and send out in pursuit the unfinished but seaworthy Agawam.
 Temporary arms, officers, and men for the new warship would come from the revenue cutter James C. Dobbin which had arrived at Portland in July.

 The Navy's extant records seem to contain no report of Agawam's chase of Chesapeake.
 The Federal correspondence contains both statements maintaining that she did at least get underway and evidence indicating that she did not.

+It was locally reported, however, that due to the cold weather and severe wind, the Agawam in pursuit of the Chesapeake burned more coal than expected and was required to stop at Rockland to resupply.
+Having made several unsuccessful attempts in the stormy weather to get back out to sea, she changed course and began cruising northward along the coast until impenetrable fog forced her to anchor.
+But her anchors would not hold and after losing two of them, she turned around and steamed about twenty-four hours back to Portland, arriving there on 24 December.

-In any case, after being commissioned, Agawam remained in the Portsmouth Navy Yard fitting out until standing down Portsmouth Harbor on 17 March.
+After being commissioned, Agawam remained in the Portsmouth Navy Yard fitting out until standing down Portsmouth Harbor on 17 March.
 However, she returned to the yard two days later and entered drydock for repairs before heading back to Portland on 18 April.